Shute Park Plaza: History

 The 5 acre parcel was eventually sold in 1978 to Howard Davis, a former mayor, and Howard Glesmann for $250,000, with the funds planned to be used for city-owned facilities at the Washington County Fairgrounds.
 However, the city also accidentally sold off a small section from the other side of the highway, which was re-sold to the city shortly thereafter.
 That 10454.4 ft2 plot was sold to the city for $51,400, which led to an investigation by the county district attorney in 1981.
 The district attorney declined to take action, though the City Council cited city manager Eldon Mills and his staff for negligence in the matter.
 Eventually the land was sold to developers to build a shopping center.

 A groundbreaking ceremony for the new $6 million center was held on May 29, 1985, for the 60000 ft2 shopping center on site of the former baseball field, with Hillsboro mayor Shirley Huffman officiating.
 At that time, it was expected to open in October 1985 with 25 to 30 tenants.
 The center was developed by Hayden Corp. and designed by David Hickman Associates.
-The L shaped building was originally to include freestanding pads for a bank and a fast food restaurant.
+The L-shaped building was originally to include freestanding pads for a bank and a fast food restaurant.
 Construction also included adding a traffic signal on Tualatin Valley Highway.

 Oak Unlimited opened at the center in 1986, as did Pro Am Sports.
 Izzy's Pizza built a stand-alone restaurant at the center in 1987.
-In 1996, owner WCB Properties nearly sold the plaza along with five other of its properties to ScanlanKemperBard Compaines.
+In 1996, owner WCB Properties nearly sold the plaza along with five other of its properties to ScanlanKemperBard Companies.
 The next year, WCB sold Shute Park Plaza as part of a series of sales to Spieker Properties worth a total of $123 million, with Spieker then selling the plaza to Pan Pacific Retail Properties in February 1998.
 Pan Pacific's purchase was for $30.4 million and included four shopping centers total in Oregon.

 Pan Pacific sold the shopping center in September 2002 to Shute Park Plaza Partners LLC for $6.3 million.
 The new ownership company was owned by Martin Kehoe.
 Also in 2002, La Boutique opened in the plaza, selling quinceañeras in the Hispanic neighborhood.
 In 2005, ownership of the center was transferred to Shute Park Plaza LLC for $8.5 million.
 Black Rock Coffee Bar opened a drive-thru kiosk at Shute Park in 2011.